kbmclaren/ShipWreckedSailors/README.md

 		First, I copy his code, parsing the meaning myself as I go, and then read his explanation.
 		I also end up writing little tests throughout the code to make sure that the given code does what it is supposed to.
 		This co-writing of code is giving me exposure to how Vaughn uses the imported libraries, native Python packags, etc.
-		So I get practice with python and the application of Baye's Theorem.
+		More importantly, I get to study Vaughn's application of the Baye's Theorem to a gamified-real problem.

 	## Virtual Environment Set Up